YasmeenShalabi/YasmeenShalabi/README.md

 - 👋 Hi, I’m @YasmeenShalabi
 - 👀 I’m interested in working on more coding projects to build up my skills.
-- 🌱 I’m currently learning improving my web development skills on the job using html, css, and javaScript.
+- 🌱 I’m currently improving my web development skills on the job using html, css, and javaScript.
 I also have experience in python and java.
 - 💞️ I’m looking to collaborate on impactful coding projects
 - 📫 How to reach me : shalabiyasmeen737@gmail.com